lucasjoliveau/doc/fr/developer/reference/backend/mixins.md

 # Mixins and Useful Classes

-Odoo implements some useful classes and mixins that make it easy for you to add often-used behaviours on your objects.
+Konvergo ERP implements some useful classes and mixins that make it easy for you to add often-used behaviours on your objects.
 This guide will details most of them, with examples and use cases.